What Is the Stress Cycle?

 It’s part of our daily routine.
 It comes and goes without us noticing its presence.

-But because we are so used to it, and so used to feeling a little bit stressed at all times, we might not even notice that sometimes it stays with us for longer.
+But because we are so used to it, and so used to feeling a little stressed at all times, we might not even notice that sometimes it stays with us for longer.
 Often we don’t even realise that it’s there, like we don’t notice a mild cold.

 This is because every stress has its beginning.
-And if we think logically - it should then have an end.
+And if we think logically, it should then have an end.
 But how often to we put a big fat full stop after a stressful event?

 You just need to make sure you do something with your body to tell it that you are done stressing, that you are ok, you are no longer in danger.